-Some EYC's also provide an out of school facility, which caters for school age children up to the age of 11 years.
+Some Early Years Centres also provide an out of school facility, which caters for school age children up to the age of 11 years.

 Typically they operate on a sessional basis in community or church halls.

 The majority open during term time only, usually in the mornings.
-Groups take children from the age of two and a half to rising-five.
+Groups take children from the age of two and a half to five.